-- Configuration Wizard 2 - Keil μVision2 and μVision3 Drivers
+- Configuration Wizard 2 - Keil uVision2 and uVision3 Drivers

-All of the above software is described in more detail in "5.
-PC Software Overview"
+All of the above software is described in more detail in Section "5.
+Software Overview".

 To simplify the download process, the necessary software described above is provided in two download packages.
-The ToolStick Development Tools package includes the Keil Tools, example code, documentation including User's Guides and data sheets, and the ToolStick Terminal application.
-The IDE, Configuration Wizard 2, and the Keil μ Vision Drivers are available as separate downloads.
-After downloading and installing the ToolStick and IDE packages, see the following sections for information regarding the software and running one of the demo applications.
+The IDE Download package includes the Silicon Labs IDE and the Keil Demo Toolset.
+The ToolStick Download package includes example code, documentation (including user's guides and data sheets), and the ToolStick Terminal application.
+The Configuration Wizard 2, and Keil uVision Drivers are available as separate downloads.
+After downloading and installing these two packages, see the following sections for information regarding the software and running one of the demo applications.

-5. PC Software Overview
+5. Software Overview